 - Provide opportunities to perform, listen to, review, and evaluate music.

-- Understand and explore how music is created, produced, and communicated
+- Understand and explore how music is created, produced, and communicated.

-At St Bernadette’s our intention is that children gain a firm understanding of music through listening, singing, playing, evaluating, analysing, and composing across a variety of historical periods, styles, traditions and musical genres.
+- Gain a firm understanding of music through listening, singing, playing, evaluating, analysing, and composing across a variety of historical periods, styles, traditions and musical genres.

-We want our children to develop a curiosity and appreciation of music, be involved in musical activities and be able to understand and use the technical language associated with the subject.
+- Children to develop a curiosity and appreciation of music, be involved in musical activities and be able to understand and use the technical language associated with the subject.

-Music in Key Stage 2 is taught by a music specialist from Wigan Music Service and in Key Stage 1 it is delivered by Wigan Wider Opportunities.
+- Music in Key Stage 2 is taught by a music specialist from Wigan Music Service and in Key Stage 1 it is delivered by Wigan Wider Opportunities.
 In the Early Years it is taught by the class teachers daily and through continuous provision.

-Children are taught to describe key characteristics as well as understand and use technical terminology and specialist vocabulary.
+- Children are taught to describe key characteristics as well as understand and use technical terminology and specialist vocabulary.

-Whilst gathering for whole school assemblies, children listen to a wide range of genres of music – introducing them to classical music and different composers and their work and enabling them to identify and appreciate different styles and genres.
+- Whilst gathering for whole school assemblies, children listen to a wide range of genres of music – introducing them to classical music and different composers and their work and enabling them to identify and appreciate different styles and genres.

-Children undertake independent work, and can work in groups, perform as a class and discuss their work with their peers.
+- Children undertake independent work, and can work in groups, perform as a class and discuss their work with their peers.